spinnaker/spinnaker.github.io/guides/user/canary/stage/index.md

    * Choose the __Config Name__.

-     This is the canary config you created [here]().
-That configuration must be created within this same application, unless your Spinnaker is set up so that all canary configurations are available to all pipelines.
+     This is the canary config you created [here](/guides/user/canary/config).
+     That configuration must be visible to this application.
+By default, all configs are visible to all applications, but your canary might be [set up so that each config is limited]() to the application in which it is created.

    * Set a __Delay__.